 Cultural Heroes Exhibit

-The Boch Center’s first permanent exhibition features sculptures by Alan LeQuire of music artists who influenced social justice, equality, and the civil rights movement through their music, including Marian Anderson, Woody Guthrie, Billie Holiday, Lead Belly, and Bessie Smith.
+The Boch Center’s first exhibition features sculptures by Alan LeQuire of music artists who influenced social justice, equality, and the civil rights movement through their music, including Marian Anderson, Woody Guthrie, Billie Holiday, Lead Belly, and Bessie Smith.